 SERVE 6.8 now headquarters in the historic Outreach Center wing of Clearwater Church.
 This church was founded in 1892, and has operated its Outreach Ministry and Outreach Center for over three decades.
 To continue and enhance their vision to bring Christian ministry to the neediest in Northern Colorado, this church has leased its Outreach Center facility to SERVE 6.8.
 The host church values this care-giving ministry as compatible with their own historic efforts, and like to think of this arrangement as “outsourcing the management” to the SERVE 6.8 staff and their expanding programs.

 SERVE 6.8 and Christ Center, both being 501(c)(3) non-profit religious corporations, are independent and autonomous.
 Contractually, they are tethered by a lease agreement; as Christian organizations, however, they are "partners" in biblical mission.
 And so it is with each of the many other "partnering" churches, each of which is autonomous in ministry.
+Mike Walker, Director of SERVE 6.8, is a licensed minister of Clearwater Church, a spiritual connection which unifies the theology and connects both organizations in terms of biblical philosophy and practices.

 As the Bible directs all Christians and churches, SERVE 6.8 operates within the boundaries of Federal Law (Romans 13:1-7).
 Yet since we are not an agent of the Federal Government, it is not our ministry practice to check the citizen status of our guests as a prerequisite of our giving them care.
 The love of God is available, and the kingdom of Christ is open, to every tongue, tribe, nation, and people.
 (Revelation 5:9)